nissenyeh/Note/JavaScript/praticalFunction.md

-Map           |  return array  | Return all values by processing in the array Filter        |  return array  | Only return qualified values in the array Find          |  return array  | Only return the first value that meets the condition in the array
+Map           |  return array  | Return all values by processing in the array Filter        |  return array  | Only return qualified values in the array Find          |  return array  | Only return the first value that meets the condition in the array join          |  return string | Return a string with specific symbol

 ### For